-In parallel, energy consumption of networking infrastructures is becoming a growing concern.
+In parallel, the energy consumption of networking infrastructures is becoming a growing concern.
 For instance, networking devices represent 10 to 20% of the total energy cost of data centers.
-In most cases, proposed solutions for energy efficiency suggest to shutdown unused devices to reduce the consumption of energy in the network.
+In most cases, proposed energy efficiency solutions suggest shutting down unused devices to reduce energy consumption in the network.

-During my thesis, I worked to leverage SDN features to implement green policies while taking into consideration limitations such as forwarding table sizes of SDN switches.
-I also looked at progressive deployment of SDN devices on existing legacy wired and optical networks.
+During my thesis, I leveraged SDN features to implement green policies while considering limitations such as forwarding table sizes of SDN switches.
+I also looked at the progressive deployment of SDN devices on existing legacy wired and optical networks.
 Furthermore, I studied the effects of Network Function Virtualization on energy savings.
 At the same time, on another theme, I also worked on structured distributed peer-to-peer systems for live video streaming.

-During my postdoc at Concordia University, I continued my work on network virtualization and studied multi-layer network planning and resource and spectrum assignment (RSA) using classic optimization tools such as column generation.
+During my postdoc at Concordia University, I continued my work on network virtualization, and I studied multi-layer network planning and resource and spectrum assignment (RSA) using classic optimization tools such as column generation.

 As a research engineer at Huawei Technologies, I studied 5G network optimization problems.
-I worked on network slicing algorithms for hard isolation, multi-slice optimization and I’m also looked at leveraging machine learning tools and in integrating them with linear programming methods.
+I worked on network slicing algorithms for hard isolation, multi-slice optimization, and I also leveraged machine learning tools and integrated them with linear programming methods.

-Currently, as an associate professor at IMT Atlantique in the ADOPNET team, I continue working on virtualized networks.
+Currently, as an associate professor at IMT Atlantique, I continue working on virtualized networks.